denoland/manual/contributing/style_guide.md

 ### Use the term "module" instead of "library" or "package".

-For clarity and consistency avoid the terms "library" and "package".
+For clarity and consistency, avoid the terms "library" and "package".
 Instead use "module" to refer to a single JS or TS file and also to refer to a directory of TS/JS code.

 ### Do not use the filename `index.ts`/`index.js`.